ogrecio/RanFog/README.md

 RanFoG needs a parameter file named 'params.txt'

+>Caution:
->care needs to be taken to store different runs in different folders, or RanFoG will overwrite previous results.
+>  store different runs in different folders, or RanFoG will overwrite previous results.

 At each iteration the program prompts the iteration number, the mean squared error in the testing set, the vaue of the Loss Function in the out of bag samples (which provides an estimate for the generalization error), and the number of records in the out of bag samples.